 Before he had a chance to understand what she meant, his head flew from his neck, a bemused smile still on his face.
 It was still rolling across the ground when she went for the nearest man, who stared stupidly at the long, gleaming nails dripping with Lucion’s blood.
 She raked open his belly, shoving a hand inside to pull out organs that she bit into with delight, dark blood spurting across her face.
 As he collapsed beside the fire, the others fumbled for weapons and the woman spoke a strange word.

 Her appearance morphed and grew as they watched in awe, golden scales reflecting the firelight as two enormous, leathery wings blotted out the dark sky.
 A sinuous neck lifted her giant head into the night, two baleful eyes glaring down on them with lust.
 Four thick legs and feet ending in talons supported a huge golden body that no normal weapon could pierce.
-Knowing no danger lay here, she took her time, snapping up the next man in her fanged mouth and cracking him in half.
+She took her time, snapping up the next man in her fanged mouth and cracking him in half.
 She hadn’t tasted such warm blood in years and relished it like wine.
 The last man turned for the woods, but her barbed tail snaked out to impale him where he stood, holding him aloft.
-The dragon chewed slowly, savoring every morsel, her forked tongue licking her lips as she gulped them down.
+The dragon chewed slowly as if savoring every morsel, her forked tongue licking her lips as she gulped them down.

 And Rogin ran.
-He ran as far down the road to the city as his legs would carry him, finally collapsing before a startled farmer, tales of dragons, fire, and death pouring from his mouth.
+He ran as far down the road toward Olliana as his legs would carry him, finally collapsing before a startled farmer, tales of dragons, fire, and death pouring from his mouth.
 At first no one believed him, but soon lights appeared in the ruined castle at night and ogres trolled the woods, chased from the peaks by mercenaries at Darlonon.
 Just the one dragon had been seen, but the others couldn’t be far behind now that the Dragon Gate stood open.
 Someone had to close it, but only the long-missing champions could.
-They never answered a summons anymore and no one knew what had become of them, but if they didn’t come this time, all of Honyn would perish.